care-share/openid/README.md

 1. If it doesn't exist, copy the "`common.env.example`" file to create the "`common.env`" file
 2. Edit the "`common.env`" file and change settings as desired
-3. (Optional) If using TLS encryption, you can generate a keystore and a self-signed certificate:

-        $ keytool -genkey -alias myalias -keyalg RSA -keystore ./docker/tls/keystore.p12 -storetype pkcs12

-   You can find alternate methods for creating keystores at [this link](https://tomcat.apache.org/tomcat-8.0-doc/ssl-howto.html#Prepare_the_Certificate_Keystore)

 ## Running